ssscharan149/opensox/README.md

 # Opensox

-Find the perfect open-source project to contribute.
+Find the perfect open-source projects to contribute.

 Created by [Ajeet](https://x.com/ajeetunc)